• Skip to main content

 • In a large bowl, add wet ingredients: zucchini, pumpkin, sugar, oil, egg, and vanilla extract.
 Stir until evenly combined.

-• Pour into prepared loaf pan.
-Bake for about 50 to 55 minutes, OR until a toothpick inserted into the center comes out with crumbs, or bread pops back when pressed gently on top. (baking times will vary based on your oven and type of pan used).
+• Pour into prepared loaf pan and sprinkle remaining pecans on top.
+Bake for about 50 to 55 minutes, OR until the center pops back when gently pressed, or bread reaches 200 to 205 degrees Fahrenheit in the center (baking times will vary based on your oven and type of pan used).

 • Allow bread to cool completely on the counter before removing from pan and slicing.